First woman in space brought down to earth by anger over bid to prolong Putin rule

 One petition, that has garnered nearly 8,000 signatures, calls for Tereshkova to be stripped of her title of "honorary citizen" of Tutayev, a town northeast of Moscow near where she was born.

-"...Tereshkova actively took part in the show that some people are calling a state coup," it says, adding she had discredited the honour of the town's residents.
+"...Tereshkova actively took part in the show that some people are calling a state coup," it says, adding she had discredited the honor of the town's residents.

 Another, with over 3,000 signatures, calls for a Tereshkova Street in the town of Artyomovsky to be renamed.